PowerShell/Community-Blog/Posts/2023/05/Porting-GeneratePassword-From-C#.md

 } while ((Get-IsDangerousString -s $text -matchIndex ([ref]$matchIndex)))
 ```

-Note that in our pursuit to stay true to the method's layout, we are including extra declarations.
+Note that in our pursuit to stay true to the method's layout, we are including extra declarations.<br>
-Although this could be avoided, in some cases it helps with script readability.
+Although this could be avoided, in some cases it helps with script readability.<br>
-Plus, if you have experience with any programming language, this will feel familiar.
+Plus, if you have experience with any programming language, this will feel familiar.<br>

-Right after that, we have a `for` loop which will choose each character for our password.
+Right after that, we have a `for` loop which will choose each character for our password.<br>
-It does this with a series of mathematical operations, and comparisons.
+It does this with a series of mathematical operations, and comparisons.<br>

 ```powershell
 for ($i = 0; $i -lt $Length; $i++) {